Total Experience Gospel Choir: Founding

 Patrinell Wright was born in Carthage, Texas.
 Her father was a Baptist preacher and her mother a schoolteacher.
 She sang her first solo at the age of 3 and was directing two choirs in her father's church by her 14th birthday.
-She graduated as valedictorian from Turner High School in Carthage, Prairie View A&M University in Hempstead, Texas and moved in 1964 to Seattle.
+She graduated as valedictorian from Turner High School in Carthage, Prairie View A&M University in Hempstead, Texas, and moved in 1964 to Seattle.
 She has had an extensive musical career in her own right, and since 1997 has been pastor of the Oneness Christian Center in Seattle, which she co-founded.
 Wright began the group in 1973 as a gospel music class at Seattle's public Franklin High School.

 Pastor Wright has earned the nickname "The Idol Breeder" and has become once again uniquely distinguished after three of her choir members became finalists on the television series American Idol.
 Among its former members are American Idol contestant Sanjaya Malakar in 2007, 2004 contestant Leah LaBelle Vladowski, and 2002 contestant Karma Johnson.

-Patrinell Wright died on August 30th, 2022 at the age of 78 after a long illness.
+Patrinell Wright died on August 30, 2022 at the age of 78 after a long illness.

-Until 1992–93, the choir was composed primarily of African-American youth.
-Since that time, the choir's membership evolved, bearing members from 6 to 65 years of age.

 History

 Since Hurricane Katrina hit the Gulf Coast Areas of Louisiana and Mississippi in August 2005, Pastor Wright dedicated many hours for hurricane relief work.
 One of her own teenage choir members and her younger brother were caught up in the hurricane while in South Mississippi visiting family.
 Upon their safe return to Seattle, Pastor Wright and the Total Experience Gospel Choir devoted themselves tirelessly to hurricane relief.
 They visited the areas in August 2006, April 2007, March 2008, August 2008 and August 2015 helping to rebuild lives and property.
 While there, they were featured on local television a number of times rebuilding, dedicating and celebrating with hurricane survivors during the various mission trips.

-For Pastor Wright's efforts, ABC News World News Tonight named her "Person of the Week" in May 2007 as well as one of the "Persons of the Year" on a broadcast aired December 27, 2007.

-DirectTV on April 9, 2008 aired their special entitled "Hometown Heroes" where Pastor Wright and Total Experience Gospel Choir were honored for their work on the Gulf Coast of MS as well.

-SCAN TV honored Pastor Wright in February 2008 on local television in their Black History programming where she, along with other local community members, were lauded for their contributions to Black History in the Pacific Northwest.

-In October 2007, Pastor Wright and members of Total Experience Gospel Choir traveled to Busan, South Korea, where they competed in the Busan International Choral Festival and Competition.
-The choir placed "second" and won the Silver Medal in "Ethnic" and "Pop" categories.
-There were 36 choirs from 11 countries in the competition.